 As long as I’m on the federal warrant list, I’ll be arrested.
 Because it’s a dictatorship, they try to imprison as many activists as possible.
-Because Russia is totally different than here, they can do whatever they want, so I know for sure I’d be arrested and probably put in prison before [a court appearance].
+Because Russia is totally different than here, they can do whatever they want, so I know for sure I’d be arrested and probably put in prison before court.

-One of my friends—another activist—was very active, and he started to get death threats and emails from somebody in the anti-extremist department.
-They aim to protect people from extremism, but that means they arrest all activists, follow them, and use illegal means to get any information to understand how networks are built.
+One of my friends – another activist – was very active, and he started to get death threats and emails from somebody in the anti-extremist department.
+They aim to protect people from extremism, but it means they arrest all activists, follow them and use illegal ways to get any information to understand how networks are built.
 So my friend started to get threats by email, and one of them said that if he didn’t stop with the activity he would lose both of his legs.
-We were like, "OK, OK—these are just emails."
+We were like, "OK, OK – these are just emails."
 One day, some people on the street broke both of his legs.

 After that we started a big campaign to show how it works in Russia.
 After and during the campaign, I started to get the same emails from the same email address.
 We were scared.
 We know they actually did what they promised to do.
 I spent a month in a very strange situation and rarely left my house.
 So it was scary.

-How do you feel about the way the UK government deals with asylum seekers?
+How do you feel about the way the Home Office deals with asylum seekers now?